-All decisions of the Administrative Hearing Body are final for all sanctions up to and including expulsion.
+All decisions of the Administrative Hearing Officer, Adjudicator, Hearing Officer, or University Conduct Board are final after the appeal process has been exhausted, for all sanctions up to and including expulsion.

 XI.
 Appeals of Formal Hearings

 Appeals are decided by the Vice President for Campus Life and Inclusive Excellence/designee for non-academic cases, the Provost/designee for Academic Integrity Cases, or the President/designee in cases that result in Expulsion.